-Garstang St Thomas School also recognises the particular importance of inter-agency working in identifying and preventing CSE and CCE.
+Garstang St Thomas Church of England School also recognises the particular importance of interagency working in identifying and preventing CSE and CCE.

 • Information sharing

 The school recognises the importance of proactive information sharing between professionals and local agencies in order to effectively meet pupils' needs and identify any need for early help.